LoamMarket/docs/tos/privacy-policy.md

 - **Access & portability** – request a copy of your data.
 - **Correction** – update or correct inaccurate information.
-- **Deletion** – delete your account or ask us to erase certain data (subject to legal retention requirements for financial records).
+- **Deletion** – delete your account or ask us to erase certain data (subject to legal retention requirements for reward payment records).
 - **Limit or object** – restrict processing under certain circumstances.
 - **Withdraw consent** – opt out of marketing emails or specific cookies.
 - **Do Not Track** – we do not respond to browser DNT signals at this time.